brianephraim/Meteor-View-Nesting/README.md

 I dug deeper into the Meteor and Spark documentation, and found cmather's EventedMind Meteor Videos which were super helpful.

-Here is the result:  https://github.com/defualt/Meteorite Please check it out, fork it, give me any pointers.
 This accomplishes the effect I desired of nesting views within other views.
 Subviews survive hot code pushes and parentview destruction/resurrection.

+There are some critical issues.
+Please fork.